Two Stars in the Milky Way: Release and reception

 Two Stars in the Milky Way was advertised heavily for several months.
 Part of the advertising campaign was a reissue of the novel, with a new foreword by Zhu Shilin about the adaptation process.
 Advertisements emphasized the source novel, with its author Zhang Henshui prominent in both marketing material and the opening credits.
 The film premièred at the Nanjing Theatre in Shanghai on 13 December 1931, and was billed as UPS's first sound film.
 Phonographic recordings of Wong's performances were released through the Great China Record Company.

 Critical reviewers generally praised Wong's vocal performance, but found that the overall sound quality was lower than that of earlier domestic productions.
-Wong was praised in Yingxi Zazhi magazine for her rendition of "Raindrops on a Banana Leaf", describing it as "a lyrical invocation of the romantic beauty of the south".
+Wong was praised in Yingxi Zazhi magazine for her rendition of "Raindrops on a Banana Leaf", described as "a lyrical invocation of the romantic beauty of the south".
 Response to the opera scene was mixed, with some reviewers deeming the work to have been well-integrated into the film, while others decried it as forced and dull.
 A review in the Dajing Bao described the film as lacking, writing, "the structure is not good, the scenes are not good, the photography is not good, and the expressions of the actors are not good".

 Two Stars in the Milky Way is one of the few early Chinese films to have survived into the present day; most have been lost.
 Its original soundtrack, recorded separately, has been lost.
-The sinologist Christopher G. Rea described Two Stars in the Milky Way as deserving special mention for its artistic and historical significance, and the Taiwanese filmmaker Ang Lee described the film as a major influence on his Father Knows Best trilogy.
+The sinologist Christopher G. Rea described Two Stars in the Milky Way as deserving special mention for its artistic and historical significance, and the Taiwanese filmmaker Ang Lee identified the film as a major influence on his Father Knows Best trilogy.
 The film has seen several releases on home video.
 A VCD edition, without audio, was released in China in 2000.
 A DVD edition of the film was later issued, with a new soundtrack.
 A double feature edition, in which the film was paired with Bu Wancang's A Spray of Plum Blossoms (1931), was released by the Los Angeles-based Cinema Epoch in 2007.
 This edition featured a soundtrack by Toshiyuki Hiraoka, with the opera scenes overdubbed with excerpts from Bai Guang's performance of "Ten Sighs".